mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 * `docker kill <container>`  - forcibly exit a container.
 * `docker ps` -get  a list of all *running* containers . `-a` option gets a list of *all* containers.
 `docker logs <container>` - see the logs of a container - useful for debugging.
-*`docker rm <container>` - delete a container
+* `docker rm <container>` - delete a container
 * ` docker rm $(docker ps -a -q -f status=exited)` - a useful command that deletes all stopped containers

-Additionally, `docker system prune` is a good way of deleting any dangling images, containers, networks etc. and `-a` deletes the cache as well.
+Additionally, `docker system prune` is a good way of deleting any dangling images, containers, networks etc. and the `-a` option deletes the cache as well.

 ### Docker Networks

 By default there are three docker networks - **bridge**, **host** and **none**, which you can see by running `docker network ls` to get a list of the networks.
-By default, all docker containers run on the **bridge** network - this is not great if you want to isolate containers.
+By default, all docker containers run on the **bridge** network.

 You can create your own network by running `docker network create <network>`.
 To inspect a given network, we can run `docker network inspect <network>`.

-As well as isolating subsets of containers, user-defined networks also have the nice property of *automatic service discovery* - a container can query another container within the same network using the `<container_name>` as the address (Docker will perform the DNS translation for the container's IP address).
+As well as isolating subsets of containers in their own network, user-defined networks also have the nice property of *automatic service discovery* - a container can query another container within the same network using the `<container_name>` as the address (Docker will perform the DNS translation for the container's IP address).

 You can also query the localhost of the host machine from within a container by using `host.docker.internal` as the host address - Docker will do the DNS translation on Windows and MacOS.
 For Linux, you can only get this by manually adding a `host.docker.internal` DNS record in the /etc/hosts file (**important gotcha**).